Izabela88/walkers-website/README.md

   Implemented features can be found [here](documents/features/features.md).

 - ### **Features left to implement**
-  - Pagination on pet sitters when displaying all people
+  - Pagination on search results.
-  - Checkout and payment system
+  - Checkout and payment system.
-  - Chat with pet sitters
+  - Pet sitter profile extension: add a calendar, the possibility to chat with the pet sitter, and add the ability to upload documents confirming the petsitter's experience.
-  - Complete automate testing
+  - Complete automated testing in 100%.

 ## **CRUD operations and defensive design**